Pece17/IoTBeacon/README.md

 ?>
 ```

-This is the ```DatabaseInsert2.php``` file for Beacon 2 that in Raspberry Pi 2 inserts data into the database
+This is the ```DatabaseInsert2.php``` file for Beacon 2 that on Raspberry Pi 2 inserts data into the database

 ```
 <?php